david-pizzi-cg/github-mcp-demo/README.md

 ### **Phase 1: Issue Discovery** 🔍
 **User Prompt:**
 ```
-"Copilot, I just opened my World Clock website and it looks completely broken - all the beautiful styling is missing and it's just plain HTML.
-Can you investigate what's wrong with the styling?"
+Copilot, I just opened my World Clock website and it looks completely broken - all the beautiful styling is missing and it's just plain HTML.
+Can you investigate what's wrong with the styling?
 ```

 **Expected AI Response:**